denizezgikurt/mm-image-carousel/README.md

 ## Notes:
 * For further status, the auto animation can be added with extra buttons, or by a timer that starts auto-animation after an idle time that arrow buttons are not clicked.
 * The GreenSock guideline that I've followed was including a draggable function too, but I removed it because it was a premium feature of GreenSock.
 * GSAP is super fun to learn and use!
+Very useful for making great animations also in 3D.